Purpose

 Detailed Description

 OUTLINE: Patients are randomized to 1 of 4 arms.
-ARM I: Patients receive upper FMT capsules orally (PO) over 2 days.
+ARM I: Patients receive upper FMT capsules orally (PO) over 5 days or via post-pyloric or nasogastric (NG) feeding tube over 2 days.
 ARM II: Patients undergo lower FMT via colonoscopy on day 0.
-ARM III: Patients receive upper FMT capsules PO over 2 days.
-Patients receive fiber supplementation PO while on study.
+ARM III: Patients receive upper FMT capsules PO over 5 days or via post-pyloric or NG feeding tube over 2 days.
+Patients also receive fiber supplementation PO or via post-pyloric or NG feeding tube from the first day of FMT administration and up to 6 weeks post FMT.
 ARM IV: Patients undergo lower FMT via colonoscopy on day 0.
-Patients receive fiber supplementation PO while on study.
+Patients also receive fiber supplementation PO or via post-pyloric or NG feeding tube from day 0 up to 6 weeks post FMT.
 Patients also undergo tissue, stool, stool swabs, and blood sample collection throughout the study.
 After completion of study treatment, patients are followed up for 365 days.

 Notice